yamin-shihab/study-notes/grade_7/math.md

 * 8 when the number made by the last 3 digits are divisible by 8.
 (3 032, 304, 62 937)
 * 9 when the sum of all digits is a multiple of 9.
 (496, 18, 51 840)
 * 10 when the last digit is a 0.
 (40, 500, 48 620)
-* You can use a Venn Diagram to sort numbers by their divisibility (the two circle chart thingy with a separate spot in the middle).
+* You can use a Venn Diagram to sort numbers by their divisibility (the two circles chart thingy with a separate spot in the middle).

 ## Integers